ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ## Course ID

 Your course will be give a specific `courseid` based on the Yale course catalog number.
-This `courseid` will be used in the course account names, web portal and, if applicable, node reservation.
+This `courseid` will be used in the course account names and web portal.

 ## Course Accounts